HenrikBechmann/react-super-simple-scroller/README.md

 - self-configuring
 - support for oversized cells (larger than the viewport)
 - fixed or variable axis cell length, and uniform cross-axis cell length
+- dynamic changes to scroller cradle content
+- dispatch synthetic events to cells

 Designed for modern browsers.

-The compiled build is ~46KB.
+The compiled build is ~47KB.

 ## Usage
 Here is the simplest base case.